suffolklibraries/lgc/content/collections/events/guided-walk-18-09.md

     content:
       -
         type: text
-        text: "Enjoy a guided walk around Carlton Marshes with one of our reserve wardens to celebrate World Wetland Day.\_" -
+        text: "Enjoy a guided walk around Carlton Marshes with our knowledgeable wildlife guides to learn about the habitats we have and how they're managed.
+We also hope to see wildlife such as the last dragonflies and butterflies of the summer.\_"
-    type: paragraph
-    attrs:
-      textAlign: start
-    content:
-      -
-        type: text
-        text: "The walk will focus on the importance of wetland habitats to wildlife and the environment, how they were created and how this incredibly important habitats are maintained.\_"
   -
     type: paragraph
     attrs: